-Revisions to the TMDLa are documented in the approved WQMP updates listed below.
+Revisions to the TMDLs are documented in the approved WQMP updates listed below.

 - July 2008 , pages 7-9

-The Sabine River Authority, in partnership with the TCEQ, is coordinating public involvement in development of the TMDL implementation plan.
-Public meetings about the plan are open to everyone.
+The Sabine River Authority, in partnership with the TCEQ,is coordinating the continuing efforts to implement the plan to improve water in Adams and Cow Bayous.
+The SRA will host the implementation plan annual meeting in 2016 which will be open to the public.
 Records of meetings about I-Plan development are available on the Sabine River Authority website.

 A named-member stakeholder group called the Orange County TMDL Stakeholder Advisory Group advised the TCEQ on development of the TMDLs for this project.
 Records of the group membership and meetings are available below in PDF.